Timothy Bell, Baron Bell: Thatcher years

 Bell was instrumental in the Conservative general election campaign victories of Margaret Thatcher and was seen as Thatcher's "favourite spin-doctor and confidante."
 For her first 1979 victory, he developed the strategy for the 'Labour Isn't Working' campaign, created by Saatchi creative director Jeremy Sinclair and Bell advised the future Prime Minister on interview techniques, clothing, and even hairstyle choices.
 He also courted newspaper editors and worked on devastating attacks on the Labour Party.

 In 1984, Bell was seconded to the National Coal Board to advise on media strategy at the start of the miners' strike.
 He worked on media relations and helped set the terms of the negotiations and course of government policy.

 Bell was knighted in 1991 after nomination by Margaret Thatcher, and created a Life Peer after nomination as a Conservative working peer as Baron Bell of Belgravia in the City of Westminster on 31 July 1998.
 He was often later seen on panels and current affairs programmes discussing the issues of the day, and was chairman of the Conservative Party's Keep the £ Campaign.
-He also served on various arts and public administration bodies.
+He also served on various arts and public administration bodies, including on the Board of Governors of the British Film Institute.
 On 8 April 2013 it was Bell who officially announced the news of Lady Thatcher's death.